Task-Agnostic Federated Continual Learning via Replay-Free Gradient Projection

 \subsection{Robustness under Data Heterogeneity and Forgetting}

-\paragraph{Data heterogeneity.} As shown in Table~\ref{tab: cif-dom-main}, FedProTIP consistently outperforms all baselines across various values of the Dirichlet concentration parameter $\alpha$, which controls the degree of data heterogeneity (larger $\alpha$ corresponds to more IID-like partitions).
-As heterogeneity increases (i.e., smaller $\alpha$), \emph{client drift} \citep{karimireddy2020scaffold} exacerbates \emph{catastrophic forgetting}, degrading the performance of most methods.
-Despite this, FedProTIP remains robust.
-For example, on CIFAR100, while competing baselines like FOT and LANDER experience accuracy drops of 12\% and 15\%, respectively, when moving from IID to $\alpha = 0.2$, FedProTIP sees only a 6\% decline.
-Moreover, it sustains high accuracy while keeping forgetting near zero, demonstrating strong resilience to heterogeneous client updates.
-Beyond \textit{class-incremental} learning, we evaluate robustness under overlapping task semantics using DomainNet in a \textit{domain-incremental} setting, where all tasks share the same label space.
-In the task-agnostic scenario, both the baselines and FedProTIP (-t) use a single shared classifier that benefits from cross-domain knowledge transfer, and it consistently achieves the highest accuracy across heterogeneity levels.
+\paragraph{Data heterogeneity.} As shown in \cref{tab: cif-dom-main}, FedProTIP consistently outperforms all baselines across various values of the Dirichlet concentration parameter $\alpha$, which controls the degree of data heterogeneity.
+As $\alpha$ decreases and client data distributions become increasingly non-IID, client drift \citep{karimireddy2020scaffold} typically becomes more pronounced and exacerbates catastrophic forgetting.
+Despite this challenge, FedProTIP remains robust.
+For example, on CIFAR100, the accuracy of competing methods such as FOT and LANDER drops by 12\% and 15\%, respectively, when moving from IID partitions to $\alpha=0.2$, whereas FedProTIP exhibits only a 6\% decline.
+At the same time, it maintains near-zero forgetting, indicating strong resilience to heterogeneous client updates. {We further evaluate robustness on DomainNet in the domain-incremental setting, where all tasks share the same 345-class label space.
+Under task-agnostic inference, FedProTIP(-t) uses a single shared classifier that benefits from cross-domain knowledge transfer, and it consistently achieves the highest accuracy across heterogeneity levels.
 The full FedProTIP model instead maintains separate task-specific classifiers routed by TIP, which isolates per-domain representations and achieves the lowest forgetting, but at the cost of occasional routing errors that slightly reduce accuracy.
 This reflects a trade-off specific to the domain-incremental regime: when tasks share the same label space, a shared head can be preferable for accuracy, while task-specific heads can better preserve domain-specific representations (\cref{fig:tip_accuracy}).}